-A subscription to E-Talk is a free benefit to all members with a current membership.
+A subscription to E-Code is a free benefit to all AAOE members with a current membership.

 Members register and provide an e-mail address.
 Subscribers then receive and respond to messages sent by list members via e-mail.
 List members have the option to receive a daily digest version of e-mails sent to the list or receive individual e-mails immediately as they are posted.

-E-Talk is an unmoderated e-mail discussion group that provides ophthalmic administrators, office managers and managing physicians with a forum to openly exchange ideas and discuss the business issues facing modern ophthalmic practices.
-Use this free member benefit to get answers to your questions about coding, human resources, financial management and other practice management issues
+E-Code is an unmoderated e-mail discussion group that provides billers, coders, ophthalmic administrators, office managers and managing physicians with a forum to openly exchange ideas and discuss issues related to billing and coding.

-How can I subscribe, unsubscribe or change my e-mail address?
+How can I subscribe, unsubscribe or change my listserv e-mail address?

-To begin, go to the manage E-Talk subscription page (member login is required):
+To begin, go to the manage E-Code subscription page (member login is required):

 - To Subscribe to the List: Under the 'New Users' heading click 'Subscribe to the list' link and follow the prompts.